openskynetwork/opensky-api/README.md

 # The OpenSky Network API

 This repository contains API client implementations for the OpenSky Network in Python and Java as well as the sources for the [documentation](https://openskynetwork.github.io/opensky-api/).
 By using the OpenSky API, you agree with our [terms of use](https://opensky-network.org/about/terms-of-use).
+We may block AWS and other hyperscalers due to generalized abuse from these IPs.

 Note that these implementations are not actively maintained and serve mostly as examples.
 For actively maintained libraries, check our [Data Tools](https://opensky-network.org/data/tools) page, which includes many third-party and community tools.